 DeathSmiles II X

 There's something to be said for playing a Cave shmup in HD on your wide-screen TV.
-While these titles may have only been released in Japan, Cave was kind enough to make them region-free.
+While these titles have only been released in Japan, Cave was kind enough to make them region-free.
 Not only is that a boon for U.S. gamers, but it means that anyone anywhere in the world with an Xbox 360 can fire up these games.
 Sounds too good to be true, right?
 Well, there is one little catch.
-These games are expensive.
-Expect to pay at least $50 and as much as $100 for each one.
-The first two have platinum editions, so those versions might be a little cheaper.
+These games are very collectiber (read: expensive).
+Expect to pay at least $50 and some of them regularly break $100.
+The first two have platinum editions, so those versions tend to be a little cheaper.

 Cave is a special developer.
 If you're a fan of the shoot 'em up genre, stop reading this and buy one of these games.
 You don't have to splurge on the region-free ones.
 Do you own an iPhone or iPad?
 Do you own an Xbox 360?
 If the answer to either one of these is "yes" then there are some really affordable digital downloads.